marb61a/Course-Notes/README.md

 # Course-Notes
-Sets of notes from courses I do or have done
+This repository contains sets of notes from courses that I am either studying or have completed

+It will change regularly due to the amount of studing necessary to maintain skills and add needed new technologies

-This repository includes notes from courses and tutorials from sites such as
+The repository includes notes from courses and tutorials from leading technical learning sites such as

   #### - Udemy
   #### - Udacity